 - a company that’s no longer trading and is destined to be removed from the Companies Register

 Many businesses and individuals choose to open a Dormant Company even though they need to file paperwork with Companies House and HMRC.

 Some of the common reasons that I been asked to form a non-trading LTDs by my clients in the past include:

 - to reserve a company name while preparing to launch a business officially;

 - retaining a company name for a previously active business;

 - to help a business owner who is temporarily stopping trading and needs an extended period of time off due to illness, maternity leave or travel but they want to come back to it in the future;

 - the owner of a business is planning to open up multiple businesses or forms of income they want to account for in different companies.

 There is no restriction on the number of Dormant Companies a person can form and own.
-But the rules apply to each company individually.
+However, the rules apply to each Ltd company individually.

-Once you have checked that your company is dormant, the next step is to make sure you meet all the filing deadlines.
+Once registered with Companies House, the next step is to make sure you are aware of all the ongoing filing deadlines.